TheThinkingHome/device_sentinel/README.md

 When a coordinator, broker, or Wi-Fi network goes down, every device behind it goes quiet.
 Device Sentinel reports the one failure you can fix, rather than giving you sixty separate alerts for sixty silent devices.

 **Alerts That Respect Your Evening**
 Live push notifications are sent for real faults, but quiet hours hold them overnight.
-A daily brief—delivered by email or push on your schedule—summarizes what happened and highlights devices that keep failing for no clear reason.
+A daily brief, delivered by email or push on your schedule, summarizes what happened and highlights devices that keep failing for no clear reason.

 ![A Device Sentinel daily brief, listing the devices that need attention and what happened over the last day](https://xeazy.com/wp-content/uploads/daily_brief.webp)